local-npm/test-local-npm-speed/README.md

 Test `local-npm` speed
 ===

-This is a test to check the `npm install` times for [local-npm](https://github.com/nolanlawson/local-npm/) compared to just using normal `npm` against the main registry (https://registry.npmjs.org).
+This is a test to check the `npm install` times for [local-npm](https://github.com/nolanlawson/local-npm/) compared to normal `npm` against the main registry (https://registry.npmjs.org).

 The test was run on a MacBook Air, with node 5.3.0 and npm 3.3.12.
 I'm on a slow-ish public WiFi at a café in Brooklyn.

 I started off with a small repo of mine, `nolanlawson/tiny-queue`, then moved on to some popular libraries like `lodash/lodash` and `facebook/react`.
 In each case, I'm just cloning the code from Github and running `npm install`.

 **TLDR:** Regular npm is faster for the first `npm install`, but afterwards `local-npm` is always faster, even after `npm cache clear`.
 Sometimes it's even 2x or 3x faster (e.g. 1m15.752s vs 3m50.467s to install `facebook/react` the 2nd time).

-Note that the test is a little unfair, because my `local-npm` has already downloaded all the metadata, but this is a typical use-case for `local-npm`.
-(It replicates the npm metadata on first run, which can take a few hours.)
-I did clear out the tarballs before the test, though.

-Also, repos tested later in the test may benefit from a slight boost, if they share any modules with a previous repo.
-But again, this is a typical use-case for `local-npm` &ndash; the idea is that the more you use it, the faster it gets.

 Summary
 ----